 The FY25/26 Budget is a transparent and responsible financial plan that will enable UFA to continue to provide our constituents with high quality service and enhance and protect the safety and well-being of our community.
-We look forward to working with you as we work through the process of the final adoption of the budget.
 Please let us know if you have any questions or concerns.